blacky990/NKN-Check-Nodes/README.md

 Blocks Proposed counter (Rewarded & Refused) restarts if Node does.
 Current Version gets the Version of your local Windows nknc.exe.

+---

+NodeCheck-v2.ps1
+Version 2 Changelog:
+Faster script.
+Now gets info -s just once
+Fixed when script found nodes with no connection and data was misplaced regarding to the ip Added Publickey Value in order to compare with Block Signer and see which node got the reward

 Enjoy!